Strong but deep quake rattles New Zealand’s North Island

 The quake did not disrupt an event in Auckland attended by the Duke and Duchess of Sussex.
 Prince Harry and wife Meghan were visiting the head office of the charity Pillars, which is dedicated to supporting the children of prisoners through mentoring schemes and in-home support.

-People attending the event said they did feel the quake.
+The couple is on the third day of a four-day tour of New Zealand.
+Those attending the event said they did not feel the quake.

-In the capital Wellington, lawmakers left the debating chamber for 30 minutes.
-When Parliament resumed, Civil Defence Minister Kris Faafoi told lawmakers there had been no reports of damage.
+In the capital Wellington, lawmakers left the House debating chamber for about 30 minutes after Anne Tolley, the acting speaker, suspended proceedings and said lawmakers should go to their offices and check on staff.

-Note: This story has been corrected to show that those at event with Prince Harry and Meghan did not feel the earthquake.
+Civil Defense Minister Kris Faafoi said people should remain cautious and vigilant for possible aftershocks.